markoravnice25/GA-Project-1-Football-Frogger/readme.md

 ## **Key learnings**
 * How to use Flex-box
-* using Div's as containers for easier CSS
+* Using Div's as containers for easier CSS
-* localStorage to set high score
+* LocalStorage to set high score
-* setInterval() method
+* SetInterval() method
-* setItem() and getItem() to create high score in localStorage.
+* SetItem() and getItem() to create high score in localStorage.
-* creating screen overlay
+* Creating screen overlay

 ## **Challenges**
 * CSS - how to have images taken from the internet aligned when they have different properties.
 * The timer - when something is in the same div container it makes micro-movements as the timer's digits change.
 To solve this, I moved the timer into it's own block.

 ## **Bugs**
-* no obvious bugs
+* No obvious bugs

 ## **Future improvements**
 * BETTER USE OF CSS and STYLING in General - definitely needed to improve the styling.
 * Add audio and new dynamic screens for key events - goals scored and game finished.
-* more regualar git add/commit/push to git hub with clear comments.
+* More regualar git add/commit/push to git hub with clear comments.
-* have all English players with their own character/player.
+* Have all English players with their own character/player.
 * Allow for 2 player game - Where the second option is for an English player to attack the Croatian defence.
-* function to pick which footballer you want to dribble with.
+* Function to pick which footballer you want to dribble with.
-* time-limit for player dribbling to make it more difficult and prevent dribbling around the sides (which is easier).
+* Time-limit for player dribbling to make it more difficult and prevent dribbling around the sides (which is easier).
-* change window alerts to a div with better styling.
+* Change window alerts to a div with better styling.